 - Chambray is modern but looks more relaxed.

-- Stay away from short, faded, distressed or frayed cut off jean shorts ( Daisy Dukes).
+- Stay away from short, faded, distressed or frayed cut off jean shorts for women ( Daisy Dukes).

 4. Avoid Wearing Skimpy Tops with Your Shorts

 You want to look classy, not trashy.
 If you are showing off a lot of leg, then it’s best to stay a little more covered up above the waist.
-A skimpy top and short shorts start to look tacky over 40, unless you are in the privacy of your own backyard.
+A skimpy top and short shorts start to look tacky over 40.
+Balance it out.

 The bottom line is shorts for women over 40 look great when you put a little effort and thought into your overall look!
 For more ideas on how to wear shorts check these tips for Cute and Classy Ways to Style Shorts.